Deer Valley

-Deer Valley is a ski-only resort in the Wasatch Range, located 36 mi east of Salt Lake City, in Park City, Utah, United States where snowboarding is prohibited.
+Deer Valley is a ski-only resort in the Wasatch Range, located 36 mi east of Salt Lake City, in Park City, Utah, United States, where snowboarding is prohibited.

 Deer Valley was one of the venues for the 2002 Winter Olympics, hosting the freestyle moguls, aerial, and alpine slalom events.
-It is expected to host the mogul event for the 2034 Winter Olympics but lost out on hosting the slalom event.
+It is scheduled to host the freestyle skiing moguls and aerials events at the 2034 Winter Olympics.
 Deer Valley also regularly hosts competitions for the International Ski Federation for moguls and aerials, but is not steep enough nor does it have long enough terrain to host events such as the GS, Super G, or Downhill.